luiz00martins/ccpt/CONTRIBUTING.md

 ---...
 ```

-- All functions that don't just do one thing (eg. reading a file or writing something in console) but follow different steps, one after the other (like first fetch a file, then store it somewhere) to achive a result, must have these different steps commented.
+- All functions that don't just do one thing (eg. reading a file or writing something in console) but follow different steps, one after the other (like first fetch a file, then store it somewhere) to achieve a result, must have these different steps commented.

 ## Dealing with issues